Making of Modern Georgia – A series of webinars and in person activities across the US

 The Georgian Association in the USA is launching the ‘Making of Modern Georgia’ series, which intends to inform the American public on Georgian history and culture.
 This series brings together Georgian and non-Georgian researchers, academics, and practitioners to create an engaging series and provide information for those interested in learning more about Georgia today.

-The series, titled “The Making of Modern Georgia” will start in November 2025 and go until Summer 2026.
+The series, titled “The Making of Modern Georgia” started in November 2025 and will go until Summer 2026.
 It will combine webinars, movie screenings, and other social activities to attract a wide range of participants and attendees.

 2026